 Share updates with your customers

 Your customers have taken the time and effort to leave feedback.
-Therefore by keeping customers informed about the time and effort you put into improving your product based on their feedback, your customers will realise that their voice counts.
+And by keeping them informed about the time and effort YOU put into improving your product based on their feedback, your customers will realise that their voice counts.
 Customers are more likely to purchase a product from you or tell others how satisfied they are with you if they feel good about your product and brand.

 “Recently, the beta version of MeisterNote went live and by popular demand, we now also have a documentation tool,” says Michelle.
 “During the beta phase, as much feedback as possible is collected so that the tool can be refined where necessary and meets the needs of the users even better.”

-By sharing news, releases and updates by email, showing a pop-up notification in the app or on your website, you can keep customers informed of the changes you’ve made.
+By sharing news, releases and updates by email or showing a pop-up notification in the app or on your website, you can keep customers informed of the changes you’ve made.
 And don’t forget to take advantage of this moment and ask your customers for feedback on these improvements.

 Innovation and user feedback